 With an estimated brown bear population of 100, Hinchinbrook’s brown bear population out-numbers humans 20 to 1.
 The island became the birthplace of an urban legend ten years ago when a hunter killed a 1,000+ lb. grizzly.
 Though spotting prints on the beach is not unusual, many visitors will never see a bear.
 There is plenty of food and the stalking of humans is rare, but play it safe: read up on bear safety.

+Planning to hunt or fish?
+Make sure to get the proper license.
 Oddly, this beach is a local surf spot, but you will need to make special arrangements with the pilot if you plan to bring your board.

 Caveat: Good foul weather gear is required.
 It rains in Cordova an average of 125 days a year.

 - 6 Off-Season Island Travel Ideas: Beat the Crowds & Save

 - Slideshow: Secret Island Hopping